emedware/omni18n/docs/db.md

 That `list` function is a glorified `SELECT` who gives all keys given in a zone and, for them, the [_first locale from the given list_](./client.md#locales) that has a translation - and the translation of course

+> Note: In order not to import the whole `omni18n` library, the entry-point `omni18n/db-dev` exposes all the types and the few helpers described [below](#query-simplifications).

 ### Role in OmnI18n ecosystem

 The DB role is purely to deal with a database.
 The [`server`](./server.md) will often mimic functions and their signature (`modify`, `reKey`, ...) and while the `server` role is to propagate information to both the client and the DB, a DB's role is purely the one of an adapter toward a database.